 - Officers will have no expectations on privacy

-The Pre-Record feature solves this problem in a way.
+The Pre-Record feature solves this problem, in a way.
 With Pre-Record enabled, the camera is always on and recording.
-However, it is only recording in a 60 second loop.
+However, it is only recording in a 60-second loop.
 The camera continuously rewrites new video over the previous 60 seconds in a non-stop loop.
 This process is called “Buffering”.
-When an officer activates his camera, the previous 60 seconds is saved.
+When an officer activates his camera, the previous 60 seconds are saved.
 In the event an officer forgot to turn on his camera, the pre-record feature allows him up to a minute to remember and activate his camera.
 Some police body cameras like the WOLFCOM Vision camera allows up to 30 minutes of buffering time.
 The Pre-Record feature also has a very low battery consumption rate when compared to a body camera that is on and recording normally all the time.